 - Never make impulsive purchases near the cash register.

 - Before buying something online, wait a day.
 You’ll be amazed at how often you’ll change your mind.
-Smart tip: don’t put the items you want in the cart before making the final decision.
+Smart tip: don’t put the items you want in your cart before making the final decision.
 Cunning marketing experts will start pressuring you into completing the purchase.

 - Put items on a wish list (sometimes, this simple step satisfies psychological cravings).